 The Big Picture

-One Community and partners are working to create a sustainable food insecurity program in pursuit of the goals of eliminating food insecurity in Fort Greene and Clinton Hill, improving the purchasing power of local low-income residents, and integrating community members to assure sustainability and promote authentic agency for those served.
+One Community and partners are working to create a sustainable program in pursuit of the goals of eliminating food insecurity in Fort Greene and Clinton Hill and improving the purchasing power of local low-income residents.
+Our three pantries are staffed by multilingual volunteers and employees from the public housing developments we serve.
 The target public housing developments house 6,000 families and 14,000 residents in total.
-We estimate that 2,000 households and 4,200 residents at minimum should receive food in order to address food insecurity more broadly in the community.
-To substantially impact a family budget, the program most provide a substantial amount of varied, nutritious, and appealing food in all nutritional categories and other household products common at groceries stores.
-To integrate local community members, we need to create a staffing system of dozens of weekly volunteers and workers that is diverse, multilingual, and representative of the community served.
-Learn more about the our first steps below, and stay connected with One Community to see this program grow.
+We estimate that 2,000 households and 4,200 residents at minimum should receive food in order to address food insecurity.
+The program supports participating families' budgets by providing a substantial and predictable amount of varied, nutritious, and appealing food every week.
+By mid-2022, we were serving over 800 families per week.

-Reacting to the pandemic, a coalition of over 30 organizations forged a system to deliver groceries to vulnerable people who should not go out and who did not have other ways to receive food safely.
+Reacting to the pandemic, we organized a coalition of over 30 organizations to deliver groceries to vulnerable people who should not go out and who did not have other ways to receive food safely.
 Each weekend over 70 volunteers packed and delivered food to households in four public housing developments and other low-income housing with vulnerable individuals in Fort Greene and Clinton Hill.
-The number served has increased from 209 in late March to 1,200 weekly by July 2021.
+The number served increased from 209 in late March 2020 to 1,700.

-While assuring that the most vulnerable have access to food during the pandemic, the delivery program did not directly address the background food insecurity among public housing residents served nor the greater need during and after the pandemic among the community at large.
-Some of the issues lacking in the delivery program that will be resolved in the transition to a sustainable food insecurity program include:
+While assuring that the most vulnerable had access to food during the pandemic, the delivery program did not directly address the background food insecurity among public housing residents or the community at large.
+Some of the issues lacking in the delivery program were resolved in the pivot to a sustainable food security program.
+It allowed us to: